ahlstromcj/seq66/data/readme.txt

-readme.txt for Seq66 0.95.0
+readme.txt for Seq66 0.96.0
 Chris Ahlstrom
-2015-09-10 to 2021-06-19
+2015-09-10 to 2021-07-17

-Seq66 is a refactoring of a reboot of seq24, extending it with new features and bug fixes, and incorporation of "Modern C++" (C++11 or C++14).
+Seq66 is a refactoring of a reboot (sequencer64) of seq24, extending it with new features and bug fixes, and incorporation of "Modern C++" (C++11 or C++14).
 It is a "live performance" sequencer, with the musician creating and controlling a number of pattern loops.

-An extensive manual for this application is found in the "doc" subdirectory of the project directory, which can be download via Git:
+An extensive manual for this application is found in the "doc" subdirectory of the project directory, which can be downloaded via Git:

     https://github.com/ahlstromcj/seq66.git